-The course begins with a brief introduction to game theory (a theory of strategic choice).
+The course begins with a brief introduction to discrete games (a theory of strategic choice applied to games with discrete choices).
 We illustrate the theory using several examples, then apply it more extensively to problems in international diplomacy and voter turnout.
 We will then examine repeated games and their effects on cooperation.
-The next section of the course introduces students to spatial voting models and how they help us understand legislative behavior.
-In particular, we will study the effect of bicameral legislatures, veto power, and legislative strategy on political outcomes.
-We will further study the anomalies of multiple dimensional spatial voting models, such as McKelvey's Chaos Theorem (a wild but fascinating discovery), then apply these models to the Russian Duma as well as the alleged vote trading in the election of 1824.
-In the end, students will understand some of the most advance theories of political choice.
-They will also gain the tools needed to approach new problems objectively and "scientifically."
+The next section of the course introduces students to spatial voting models and how they help us understand government spending.
+We will further study the anomalies of multiple dimensional spatial voting models, such as McKelvey's Chaos Theorem (a wild but fascinating discovery), then apply these models to stopping rules in committees, the Russian Duma, and the alleged vote trade in the election of 1824.
+In the end, students will understand some of the most advance theories of strategy and political choice.
+They will also gain the tools needed to approach problems objectively and "scientifically."